-You've gone through a continuous process of falling away from teams of various sorts or another, or seeing them break up.
-Seeing groups not reaching their goals.
-And it is no wonder that you would feel a disgust for groups of homo sapiens.
-But it would be every piece of curiosity in the world if you began to develop one as a group of auditors, who have, in your hands, all the skills to come up the tone scale and to be and to make good team mates.

-You know it can be done all by yourself and by nobody else, by the way.
-You don the need any help.
-And that, I know, is the best reason why you should have some team mates you can trust.
-Coming up all the way up the line, however, necessitates that at no time you will ever stumble or fall, in any way whatsoever.
-That precludes that... that you must not stumble or fall.
-Anywhere.
-You must get up the line, by your own bootstraps, and remain stable there, and then never one day blunder into a theta trap, or get into a parahelion around something or other, that has an undue field, and you can't quite manage it and you get rattled.
-Something or other.
+You've gone through a continuous process of falling away from teams of various sorts or another, or seeing them break up, seeing groups not reaching their goals.
+And it is no wonder that you would feel a disgust for groups of Homo sapiens.
+But it would be every piece of curiosity in the world if you began to develop one as a group of auditors who have in your hands all the skills to come up the tone scale and to be and to make good teammates.
+You know, it can be done all by yourself and by nobody else, by the way.
+You don't need any help.
+And that, I know, is the best reason why you should have some teammates you can trust.
+Coming up all the way up the line, however, necessitates that at no time you will ever stumble or fall in any way whatsoever.
+That precludes that fact: You must not stumble or fall -- anywhere.
+You must get up the line by your own bootstraps and remain stable there, and then never one day blunder into a theta trap or get into a perihelion around something or other that has an undue field, and you can't quite manage it and you get rattled something or other.

 No, no, there's no great danger waiting on it.
-But there is this: If you weren't perfectly confident in your own mind that you can progress and do the entire job of the reclamation of earth, or the reclamation of yourself, it doesn't matter much which, if you're perfectly confident that you are competent to do that, then you can.
+But there is this: If you were perfectly confident in your own mind that you can progress and do the entire job of the reclamation of earth, or the reclamation of yourself -- it doesn't matter much which -- if you are perfectly confident that you are competent to do that, then you can.
 There isn't any doubt about that.
 One man can do this whole job.
-Any one of you can do this job.
+Any one of you could do this job.
 I could do this job.
-It doesn't have to be passed on.
+Doesn't have to be passed on.
 There's no pressing necessity that it happens that way.

-But there's two factors that enter in.
-One, it's more fun when one has fellow members of the group trying to accomplish a common goal.
-And two, there's a lot more certainty in it.
-A lot more certainty.
+But there's two factors that enter in: one, it's more fun when one has fellow members of the group trying to accomplish a common goal; and two, there's a lot more certainty in it -- a lot more certainty.

-Now, when you look over this situation, you'll find out that s... a lot of group activities are quite limp.
-One of the group activities that's most limp is trying to group audit, with mock-ups.
-It's bad, because the variation from preclear to preclear is bad.
-And some guy there is going to become invalidated or upset.
-He's... he's invalidated by your commands because he can't accomplish them.
-Group auditing is... is kinda weak.
+Now, when you look over this situation you'll find out that a lot of group activities are quite limp.
+One of the group activities that's most limp is trying to group audit with mock-ups.
+It's bad because the variation from preclear to preclear is bad, and some guy there is going to be coming invalidated or upset.
+He's invalidated by your commands because he can't accomplish them.
+Group auditing is kind of weak.
 Individual auditing isn't.

-Uh... there are other group activities.
+There are other group activities.
 There are group political activities.
 Other activities are kind of weak.
-Uh... and a group is as weak as the individual finds a scarcity and finds he must have.
-Or must not have.
+And a group is as weak as the individual finds a scarcity and finds he must have, or must not have.
 That's the weakness of a group.
 Havingness.
-Spoils the time duration of the group.
-Because the time duration of the group cannot be made to depend upon MEST.
+Spoils the time duration of the group, because the time duration of the group cannot be made to depend upon MEST.
 It must depend upon the top of the scale.
 And that of course has no great time duration.
 It doesn't have much havingness.